 These terms tend to be misunderstood, as they sound very similar.
-Although they are all forms of distance education, don’t be misled by appearances!
+Although they are all forms of distance education, online classes, don’t be misled by appearances!
 Here’s what hides behind these terms:

 - Homeschooling is a form of education in which parents teach their children at home or hire someone who comes to their place of residence in-person to do so.
 The child doesn’t belong to any public or private school, and lessons are most often conducted by the parent.
 Distance education, on the other hand, is a school program delivered by teachers frequently using the internet and online resources.
 So, even though it’s also conducted at home, distance education isn’t homeschooling.

 - Online learning (or e-learning) takes place entirely over the Internet.
 It’s a broad term for any education that takes place remotely instead of in a traditional classroom.
 Students learn in a virtual environment and connect through internet-based platforms.
 To make the education process robust and fluent, institutions can use online classes software systems.

 - Remote learning takes place when the student and the educator cooperate using technology such as video conferencing and digital assessments, instead of learning in a traditional classroom environment.
 While online learning is a broader term, it can mean individual education as well as group workshops.
 In contrast, remote learning seeks to re-create the classroom atmosphere and combine features of both traditional and digital education systems.

 These are the most common methods of alternative teaching, but no matter how they are called, all distance education has one common factor.
 To make digital learning seamless, teachers need to use online classes software systems, but we’ll dive into this topic later.